 Visit Us

-This refuge has two distinct areas you can enjoy some of the most beautiful and unique wildlife in San Diego Bay.
-Each area is connected by the Bayshore Bikeway.
-Whether you're riding your bike, the bus, or driving, accessing the refuge is easy.
-You just have to know where to go!
+This refuge includes two distinct areas where you can experience some of the most beautiful and unique wildlife in San Diego Bay.
+The areas are connected by the Bayshore Bikeway.
+Whether you're biking, taking the bus, or driving, getting to the refuge is easy.
+You just need to know where to go.

 Location and Contact Information